 Earthquake has always been a severe concern for seismologists throughout the world.
 It seems that this field of study is a never-ending process.

-Due to continuous research and study, various facts regarding earthquake have been discovered.
+Due to continuous research and study, various facts regarding earthquakes have been discovered.
 Some of the interesting facts about the earthquake can be summarized as follows:

-2. Robert Mallet, an Irish geophysicist and civil engineer is regarded as the “Father of Seismology”.
-The research paper entitled,” On the Dynamics of Earthquake” that he presented on 9 th February 1846 to the Royal Irish Academy is regarded as the “Foundation of Seismology”.
+2. Robert Mallet, an Irish geophysicist and civil engineer, is regarded as the “Father of Seismology”.
+The research paper entitled” On the Dynamics of Earthquake” that he presented on 9th February 1846 to the Royal Irish Academy is regarded as the “Foundation of Seismology”.

 3. The seismograph was invented in 1880 by John Milne.

 4. Richter Scale was invented in 1935 by Charles Richter.

 5. According to research, Earth has been the most seismologically active for the past fifteen years